 If you need a set date for something – make that a goal instead.
 If it’s small enough maybe you don’t need a theme in that case.
 The tricky part (to me at least) is knowing that a theme is possible in a few months.

 Since there are so many different themes you could pick for any goal, I like to create a list of everything I can think of.
-From there, I’ll pick one theme to target that excites me and
+From there, I’ll pick one theme to target that excites me and work towards it.
+I opt to make this something that is small enough to be significant once accomplished, but far enough that it’ll last at least a month (ideally a few months).

 The smallest units of work are habits.
 These are the “how” of your goal.
 Habits also change over time.
 The habit you use to start down the road towards a goal could be completely different than the habits from later.